GaneshEEE/FinalFixed/README.md

 A powerful AI-powered assistant that integrates with Confluence to provide intelligent search, analysis, and automation capabilities.
 This application helps teams extract insights from their Confluence documentation, analyze code changes, generate test strategies, and automate various documentation tasks.

+## 🎯 Use Case: Business Analyst & Solution Designer Workflow

+In day-to-day work, Business Analysts and Solution Designers face significant challenges in documentation and information management:

+### Current Pain Points

+- **🔍 Search Results**: Searching multiple sources to understand relevant details about journey and product-related information
+- **🔗 Dependencies**: Business Analysts/Designers are solely dependent on component designers for sample/handcrafted XML/JSON or request-related changes from upstream to downstream applications
+- **📝 Meeting Overview**: Meeting synopsis or sending minutes of calls is a key responsibility to capture changes discussed and new requirements introduced
+- **📋 Detailed Documentation**: Identifying non-functional and testing strategy impact is critical.
+If not identified during design, it might lead to functionality breaks or design delays

+### How Confluence AI Assistant Solves These Challenges

+- **🔍 AI-Powered Search**: Instantly search across all Confluence documentation with context-aware responses, eliminating the need to manually search multiple sources
+- **📊 Impact Analyzer**: Automatically assess the impact of changes across upstream and downstream applications, reducing dependency on component designers
+- **🎥 Video Summarizer**: Automatically transcribe and summarize meeting recordings, extract key points, and generate meeting minutes
+- **🧪 Test Support Tool**: Identify non-functional requirements and generate comprehensive testing strategies to prevent functionality breaks
+- **📈 Document Analysis**: Evaluate documentation quality and ensure all requirements are properly captured and documented

 ## 🚀 Features

 ### Core AI Features
-- **AI-Powered Search**: Intelligent search across Confluence pages with context-aware responses
+- **AI-Powered Search**: Hybrid RAG (Retrieval-Augmented Generation) with Google Search integration and Google Chat notifications
-- **Video Summarizer**: Extract insights from video content using AssemblyAI transcription
+- **Video Summarizer**: Extract insights from video content using AssemblyAI transcription with Slack/Jira task integration
 - **Code Assistant**: Analyze, modify, and convert code between different programming languages
-- **Impact Analyzer**: Assess the impact of code changes with risk analysis and recommendations
+- **Impact Analyzer**: Assess the impact of code changes with risk analysis, recommendations, and Stack Overflow integration
 - **Document Analysis**: Evaluate documentation quality across maintainability, usability, accessibility, and consistency
-- **Test Support Tool**: Generate comprehensive test strategies and cross-platform testing plans
+- **Test Support Tool**: Generate comprehensive test strategies and cross-platform testing plans with GitHub Actions integration

 ### Export & Integration Features
 - **Multi-Format Export**: Export content to PDF, DOCX, PPTX, CSV, JSON, HTML, and TXT formats